The History of Slindon

 Slindon House was notably the summer palace of Stephen Langton (c1150–1228), the Archbishop of Canterbury who attended the signing of the Magna Carta in 1215 and who died within the building in 1228.
 A memorial can be found in nearby St Mary's Church.

 The current version of Slindon House we see today was constructed later in the time of Queen Elizabeth I by the Kempe family, who were staunch Catholics, and for over 300 years mass was held in a secret chapel, hidden within the house.
 This area no longer exists today, having been converted into loft or classroom space.

 While living at the house, the Countess of Newburgh appointed herself guardian and benefactress of Slindon Village.
 The Countess made one enduring contribution in the form of The Folly on Nore Hill.
 The Folly was built around 1814 to provide work for villagers during the depression following the Napoleonic Wars and can be seen today from the upper floor windows of Slindon House, resembling a gateway that mysteriously leads nowhere.

-In 2019, Slindon House is home to the current version of 'Slindon College,' an independent day and boarding school for boys aged 8 - 18, set in the historic Slindon House, located in the South Downs National Park, West Sussex, England.
+Today Slindon House is home to 'Slindon College', an independent day and boarding school for boys aged 8 - 18, set in the historic Slindon Estate, located in the South Downs National Park, West Sussex, England.